graphql/graphql-scalars/scalars/template-string.md

 Provide a recommended Scalar name and list alternatives, if available.

-# Result spec
+# Result coercion

 Define which Strings can be returned.

 Provide positive and negative examples of String return values.

-# Input spec
+# Input coercion

-Define which String values are accepted as input as GraphQL Literal and as JSON raw input.
+Define which GraphQL string Literals or external string values are accepted as input.

-Provide positive and negative examples of literal and JSON raw input values.
+Provide positive and negative examples.

 # References